The Bogey of Perfectionism

 There are ways to detect perfectionism in a child’s handwriting and I will show you how in my forthcoming newsletter.

 If you are already subscribed to The Graphology Review you will get it automatically.
-If not, simply enter your email in the box below and I’ll send it to you.
+If not, simply enter your email in the box at the top of this page and I’ll send it to you.